Business, Energy and Industrial Strategy

 Marine Energy Sector

 My hon.
 Friend will know that the Government have a long history of supporting the development of marine technologies.
-Since 2010, we have provided £80 million in research and development funding, and last month we published a call for evidence on the potential of marine energy, and we are looking forward to those responses.
+Since 2010, we have provided £80 million in research and development funding.
+Last month we published a call for evidence on the potential of marine energy, and we are looking forward to those responses.

 My hon.
 Friend is quite right.
 In addition to the proposed extension to the Rampion offshore wind farm off Brighton, I understand that there is significant market interest in the Crown Estate’s current seabed leasing round, and that, we expect, will include areas off the coast of the south-east of England, near my hon.
 Friend’s constituency.